International Paper profit nearly doubles on price hikes

-International Paper Co (IP.N), the largest provider of shipping boxes for Amazon.com Inc (AMZN.O) and other giant e-commerce companies, posted a better-than-expected quarterly profit on Thursday, helped by price hikes in its biggest unit.
+International Paper Co (IP.N), the largest provider of shipping boxes for Amazon.com Inc (AMZN.O) and other giant e-commerce companies, said Thursday that quarterly net income nearly doubled as it raised prices in its largest unit.

-IP, which makes shipping boxes as well as boxes for consumer goods such as medicines and cigarettes, said it expected results would only improve later this year as it becomes more efficient and takes market share.

-"Even in a slow-growth economic environment we can improve our performance," Faraci said.
-"We think there's going to be a significant improvement in earnings and free cash flow based on earnings momentum coming out of the second quarter."

 Excluding a payout to the company's pension fund and other one-time items, International Paper earned 64 cents per share.